Google hates a slow website, and it loves fast ones.

 When you have chosen the page you want to work on, you’ll want to do further analysis to find out which images are slow to download.
 This could be images that are specific to the post but it could also be the images that are loaded with every single page, such as images in the sidebar, banner etc.

-One of the first pages I picked out was our page on SEO competitor analysis, which had a load time 86% above the average.
+One of the first pages I picked out was our post on SEO competitor analysis, which had a load time 86% above the average.
 So, we entered this page name into the Webpage Speed Testing Tool and started to analyze which images were taking the most time to download.

 In this example, you can see that an image related to the tool ‘Open Site Explorer’ was taking over two seconds to download.
 This is one we’ll investigate, to see what we can do.